rikhuijzer/xrcf/arnoldc/README.md

 # arnoldc

-This directory contains an example compiler that can compile a small program to LLVM IR, which then can be executed via the LLVM interpreter `lli`.
+This directory contains an example compiler that can compile and run a small program in the ArnoldC language.
-The example shows how to build your own language and compiler using the `xrcf` crate.
+The example shows how to build your own language and compiler.

-The language that we will implement a compiler for is called ArnoldC.
-It's based on one-liners from Arnold Schwarzenegger movies.
+The ArnoldC language is based on one-liners from Arnold Schwarzenegger movies.
 This is what a valid "Hello, World!" program in ArnoldC looks like:

 ```example